atarazana/gramola-operator/README.md

-# End to End Operator Framework Lab and Demo
+# End to End Operator Framework Lab and Demo using Operator SDK 1.x

 ## Introduction